fallowshades/deploy-telemetri/README.md

 - **Turbopack**: A fast incremental bundler and build system, ideal for monorepo setups.
 - **Tailwind CSS**: A utility-first CSS framework for building responsive, modern UI components.
 - **shadcn**: A component library that integrates seamlessly with Tailwind CSS, providing elegant UI components.
-- **Biome**: A fast and versatile tool for linting, formatting, and ensuring code quality across the entire monorepo.
+- **ESLint**: A fast and versatile tool for linting, formatting, and ensuring code quality across the entire monorepo.

 ## Project Structure